za3k/short-programs/README.md

 ---
 Return true if the internet is up (a single ping to 8.8.8.8 returns).

+pull-requester
+---
+(Obsoleted by git-hub command) Create a new pull request on github for the current github project

 random
 ---
 Print a random line out of a file